 Now add to all this a fourth, and even more emphatically undisputed fact:

 4) Virtually all of known historical cultures and religions have accepted the existence of one sort or another of subtle material or completely immaterial beings, usually of a personal nature.
-Among countless others, we read of hierarchies of Greco-Roman, Egyptian, Celtic, Nordic, Indian, Chinese, Andean or Meso-American gods, along with sprites, genies, fairies, elemental spirits, kamis and an almost limitless variety of minor deities.
-Only a small number of traditional skeptics of the past, and (of course) a large number of today’s confessional materialists have ever disputed this.
+Among countless others, we read of hierarchies of Greco-Roman, Egyptian, Mesopotamian, Celtic, Nordic, Indian, Chinese, Andean or Meso-American gods, along with sprites, genies, fairies, elemental spirits, kamis and an almost limitless variety of minor deities.
+Only a small number of traditional skeptics of the past, and (of course) today’s confessional materialists have ever disputed this.

 From my forthcoming book, The Other World We Live In, Angelico Press, 2021.
 Printed with permission.